lowRISC/opentitan/hw/dv/tools/ralgen/README.md

   classes are derived.
 Set this option to derive the register classes not from the default `dv_base_reg`, but from user defined custom class definitions.
   This argument follows the following format:
-  `--dv-base-names block:type:entity-name, ...`.
+  `--dv-base-names block:type:entity-name block:type:entity-name ...`.
-  `block`: can be any block names, or use `default` to override all blocks within the hjson.
+  `block`: can be any block names.
   `type`: can be `block`, `reg`, `field`, `pkg`, `mem`, or use `all` to override all types within the block.
   `entity_name`: the name of the base class / package.
 If the `type` is set to `all`,